TjebbeH/Raptor.jl/docs/src/toy_example.md

 We wish to travel from station S2 to S4 at 13:15 on 2024-10-21.

 ![Toy_example](./toy_example.drawio.svg)
-*Schematic of the rail network.
+*Schematic of the rail network as toy example.
 The colored ellipses denote stations (S1, ..., S8) and the gray circles with numbers denote platforms in the stations.
 A line connecting to platforms denotes that a train is scheduled to drive from one platform to the other.
 The name of the route (R1, ..., R4) is written next to the line connecting two platforms.
 The euro sign € denotes that for a trip between S8 and S4 an extra fare is needed.
-The thin lines between the platforms at a station denote footpaths.*
+The thin lines between platforms denote footpaths.*

 ```@example